R1N4x/Wansview_Root/README.md

 # syscfg.ini

 You can also place the `syscfg.ini` on the SD with custom parameters.
-(e.g. your WiFi setting, no need to use the app!)
+(e.g. your WiFi settings, no need to use the app!)

 Also you can enable Telnet.

+This acts as "update" for the configuration, changes there will be persistent.

-Use at your own risk!
+**Use at your own risk!**